k2view-academy/K2View-Academy/articles/07_table_population/10_1_creating_or_editing_a_root_function.md

 2. Click **Tables > [Table Name] > [Population Name] > Delete Selected Items**.
 3. Click **Yes** in the confirmation pop-up message.

-Note that if a deleted Root Function is used by a population, update the population to include a different source object
+Note that if a deleted Root Function is used by a population, update the population to include a different source object.